Where to Buy

 The Analects of Confucius constitute the foundation of Chinese and East Asian civilization, articulating the principles of ren (benevolence), li (ritual propriety), and the ideal of the junzi (exemplary person).
 These teachings have guided governance, education, and moral life across East Asia for over 2,500 years.

-The Analects served as the basis of the Chinese imperial examination system for more than two thousand years and profoundly shaped the cultures of China, Korea, Japan, and Vietnam.
+The Analects served as the basis of the Chinese imperial examination system for more than two thousand years and shaped the cultures of China, Korea, Japan, and Vietnam.
 Jesuit missionaries who translated the text into European languages in the seventeenth and eighteenth centuries introduced Confucian thought to the West, influencing Enlightenment thinkers such as Voltaire.
 The work has been continuously studied for two and a half millennia.

 The Axial Age, c.
 600-500 BC